PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 runtime order, callback identity, scope-sharing behavior, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The constant-fold/redundant-cast pair is now characterized without production changes.
+Five focused tests freeze its optional keyword-only pass-state scope, fresh-scope fallback, both complete ModelIR/layout/diagnostics contracts, both external-scope production calls, their parent ownership, and every internal boundary.
+The focused plus architecture suite passed 253 tests, the 30 pass- efficiency tests and all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.